Mrudulau30/KBC-Koun_Banega_Crorepati/README.md

 # Koun_Banega_Crorepati

-Here is the another mini project I have creadted in python.
+Here is the another mini project I have created in python.

 ## Features of the Game: